adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

 With Spectrum-CSS potentially taking on CSS Modules, how do we want to handle local CSS such as TableView.
 Can these local files be contributed to Spectrum-CSS, or will they need to be published with the package as we currently do.
 I see this as low risk because we already apply both Spectrum-CSS and React-Spectrum-CSS selectors and Table, at least, isn't relying on variables nor creating any.

-### Possible flow of work to move over

-  - Add stories to Chromatic
-  - At the same time, create branch to update DNA to 7.0
-  - After DNA, begin moving over "easy" components to spectrum-css packages
-    - Create a branch and run chromatic
-    - Diff our CSS with Spectrum-CSS
-    - Determine if we should contribute to Spectrum-CSS or DSS
-    - Make branch to update appropriate module
-    - Link locally, delete our local copy in spectrum-css-temp
-    - Add any classes we need
-    - Run chromatic
-    - Verify results, repeating above steps until it passes
-    - Submit branch as PR to spectrum and create a PR for React-Spectrum
-    - Once Spectrum-CSS releases the package, merge PR in React-Spectrum
-  - Continue moving components over

-### Possible contribution back to Spectrum-CSS

-  - Locally run Spectrum-CSS / DSS and link appropriate packages that need to be worked on
-  - Make changes
-  - When ready, submit changes as a PR to Spectrum-CSS / DSS
-  - Once merged and released, submit PR to React Spectrum making sure to bump the version of each package depended on appropriately and merge
-    - To define "appropriate", if the change included a new classname/selector/token we didn't have before
-    - If it didn't have any of those, we don't need to release with a bump to the version

 ## Documentation